guettli/scrum/README.md

 I think this kind of thinking is 100% fine.
 Maybe Kanban makes more sense?

-I think it makes sense to have 2 week sprints.
-Because the highlight after work is the [Sprint-Review](https://www.scrumguides.org/scrum-guide.html#sprint-review) where the Scrum Team presents the results of their work to key stakeholders.
+I think it makes sense to have sprints.
+I don't want a continuous endless flow.
+The highlight at the end of the sprint is the [Sprint-Review](https://www.scrumguides.org/scrum-guide.html#sprint-review) where the Scrum Team presents the results of their work to key stakeholders.

+# Thankfullness creates Happyness creates Motivation creates Productivity

+If stakeholders are wise they know that it makes sense to be thankful during the sprint-review, since this motivates the developers.

+If 98% of the work are done, and only 2% of the work is not perfect, and the stakeholders focus on these 2% as if this would as important as the solved 98% percent, then this will demotivate the people doing the actual work.

 # Velocity